BLACspace Cooperative connects and cultivates an ecosystem

 Space

-Uniting BLACspace members, partners, and space-holders to acquire, share, and steward spaces that strengthen the roots of arts and culture in Oakland.
+We unite BLACspace members, partners, and space-holders to acquire, share, and co-steward spaces that strengthen Black arts and culture in Oakland and beyond.

 5